credibil/dwn/README.md

 1. Read the [contributing guide](./CONTRIBUTING.md).
 2. Read the [code of conduct](./CODE_OF_CONDUCT.md).
-3. Choose a task from this project's issues and follow the instructions.
+3. Choose a task from this project's backlog of issues and follow the instructions.

 Have questions?
 Connecting with us in our [Zulip community](https://credibil.zulipchat.com).